-You pay 20% coinsurance for Medicare-covered therapeutic shoes or inserts.
+You pay 20% coinsurance for Medicare-covered therapeutic custom-molded shoes.

-What you must pay when you Services that are covered for you get these services device, including mail delivery of test strips and You pay nothing for the Diabetic supplies.
-Care Program or the Medicarecovered diabetic device and • Eligibility in the program is based on several supplies.
-Diabetes indicators, such as but not limited to A1C over 7.
-You will be notified if your condition is eligible for the Program. • Participation in the program is optional.
-You may discontinue participation at any time.
-Durable medical equipment (DME) and related You pay 20% coinsurance for supplies\ Medicare-covered items.
+Durable medical equipment (DME) and related supplies\

+You pay 20% coinsurance for Medicare-covered items.

 (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)

 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.

-The most recent list of suppliers is available on our website at www.medicarebluekc.com. \Prior Authorization May Be Required Emergency care You pay a \$90 copay for Medicare-covered emergency Emergency care refers to services that are: room visits. • Furnished by a provider qualified to furnish emergency services, and If you are admitted to the same
+The most recent list of suppliers is available on our website at www.medicarebluekc.com.

+\ Prior authorization is required.

+these services

+You pay 20% coinsurance for Medicare-covered items.

+What you must pay when you get

+Emergency care

+Emergency care refers to services that are:

-Needed to evaluate or stabilize an emergency medical condition.
+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.